apereo/cas/cas-server-documentation/installation/Configuration-Management.md

 distributed system with a lightweight message broker.
 This can then be used to broadcast state changes (e.g. configuration changes) or other management instructions.

-The bus supports sending messages to all nodes listening or all nodes for a particular service (as defined by Eureka).
-Broadcasted events will attempt to update, refreshh and reload each application’s configuration.
+The bus supports sending messages to all nodes listening.
+Broadcasted events will attempt to update, refresh and reload each application’s configuration.

 The following properties need to be adjusted, in order to turn on the bus configuration: